Erasmus Medical Center

 -

-Disease control Not yet recruitingThis study compares two medicines, hydroxychloroquine and methotrexate, to see which works better for frontal fibrosing alopecia (FFA), a condition that causes permanent hair loss mainly in women.
-Researchers will follow 50 adults who choose one of these treatments for up to 48 w…
+Disease control Not yet recruitingThis study compares two medicines, hydroxychloroquine and methotrexate, to see which works better for frontal fibrosing alopecia, a type of scarring hair loss that mainly affects women.
+About 50 adults who choose to start one of these treatments will be followed for up to 48 week…

 Sponsor: Erasmus Medical Center • Aim: Disease control